collins410/TechDegree-Project-3/README.md

     //An invalid credit card entry displays one message
     //A credit card number of a different length displays another message

-    Minor changes were made to style.css - in the future more changes will be made to the form appearance

 Update 1.1
     Squashed a bug with the checkboxes not disabling and enabling as expected Corrected an error with the form submission